sirthias/borer/site/src/main/paradox/borer-derivation/map-based.md

 of significant drawbacks:

 - It requires all ADT sub-types to be encoded to maps, i.e. it violates separation of concerns between the super- and sub-types.
-This can be annoying, e.g. when unary case classes could otherwise use `ArrayBasedCodecs.deriveUnaryCodec` (which encodes to the unwrapped parameter value) for more efficiency.
+This can be annoying, e.g. when unary case classes could otherwise be stored more efficiently in an "unwrapped" form, e.g. with the @ref:[CompactMapBasedCodecs](#compactmapbasedcodecs).

 - It conflates two conceptually well separated and distinct name spaces: The one of the envelope (ADT super-type) and the one of the sub-type.
 This always leads to the risk of name collisions, which gives rise to type member names like